8 simple steps to take before End of Financial YearAre you ready for the End of Financial Year?

-Many businesses try to will avoid the annual stocktake because of the hassle involved.
+Many businesses will avoid the annual stocktake because of the hassle involved.
 However, the stocktake is incredibly important to verify that your accounting systems are operating correctly.
 Think of it with the same importance as reconciling your bank accounts.
 If your system shows an inventory of $1mil, and the actual stock count is $800000, you have some investigating to do.
-What looks like a profit in your accounts may suddenly turn into a loss (or vice-versa), as you adjust your Cost of Goods account.
+What looks like a profit in your accounts may suddenly turn into a loss (or vice-versa) as you adjust your Cost of Goods account.
 Think about using a hand-held scanning system such as BLUE ECHIDNA to ease the pain of stocktaking.
-To understand more about the metrics that really matter, read how NETSTOCK can take key metrics to indicate a company’s inventory health.
+To understand more about the metrics that really matter, read how Netstock can take key metrics to indicate a company’s inventory health.

 5. Consider other areas requiring End of Year attention

 While the actual process of rolling MYOB Exo Business will set up a new financial year, the Analytics module requires a calendar to be set up independently.
-A separate year-end is also required if utilising the Assets (1) module.
+A separate year-end is also required for the Assets (1) module.
 It is also a good time to consider establishing and loading new budgets for the coming year.

-(1) Assets now roll the end of the year automatically as part of the 2018 product release.
+(1) Assets now roll at the end of the year automatically as part of the 2018 product release.

 6. Print Reports.

 Creating a folder on your file server called something like “2020/21 Financial Reports” is a good idea.
 Most systems have a built-in PDF writer, so instead of printing your reports to paper, be kind to the environment and print to PDF.
 Save your suite of reports in the folder.
 This will save you hours over the next year or two when your financial institutions ask you for copies of Profit and Loss statements and Balance Sheets.
 Simply attach them to an e-mail and send them off when required.